kiniry/objective-c/s093030/assignment2/README.txt

 explained above.

----------- Copying and cloning of objects ---------- The NSCopying protocol makes it possible to do deep copying of objects.
+---------- Copying and cloning of objects ---------- The NSCopying protocol makes it possible to perform deep copying of objects.
 Classes from the Foundation Framework usually implement this protocol by implementing the method -(id) copyWithZone: (NSZone *) zone;
-In custom objects implementing hte copyWithZone one has to a manual property by property copy.
+In custom objects implementing the copyWithZone one has to perform a manual property-by-property copy.
 The actual copying is then done by invoking copy or mutableCopy.
 E.g.

 NSString *myStringA = @"This is a string";